Rumpunzel/rpg-thingy/character.md

 # Attributes

-Each character has three **Attributes:** **Vigor,** **Intuition,** and **Reason.**
+Each character has three **attributes:** **Vigor,** **Intuition,** and **Reason.**

-Each Attribute also has a numerical rating, which determines how many dice you roll when you test with that Attribute.
+Each attribute also has a numerical rating, which determines how many dice you roll when you test with that attribute.
 The rating is an objective measure of your character's potential effort they can muster when doing tasks.
 For example, a bear has more Vigor than a mouse and a dragon even more than almost anything.

-Each Attribute represents a different way for your characters approaches problems.
+Each attribute represents a different way for your characters approaches problems.
 How well do they coerce other people into giving them what they want or are they better at relating to others to form connections, or do they build up their case and negotiate?
 Do they rush in to face their enemies without fear, do they fade into the shadows when they skulk around instead, or how deftly outmaneuver them from a distance?
 How strong are they, how nimble, how clever?
-That is represented by your character's Attributes.
+That is represented by your character's attributes.
 Your character may approach any problem however they like but their attributes determine what they feel most comfortably doing, or perhaps even how flexible they are.

-Your character's Attribute ratings are fundamental to they are and how they interact with the world and will change only marginally over the course of their story.
+Your character's attribute ratings are fundamental to they are and how they interact with the world and will change only marginally over the course of their story.

 ## Vigor